samplchallenges/SAMPL6/pKa_challenge_instructions.md

 Three replicate pKa measurements were made for all compounds at room temperature (25°C).
 Multiwavelength absorbance analysis of Sirius T3 allows very good resolution pKas but essentially this method measures macroscopic pKas.
 Microscopic pKas with very close pKa values and overlapping changes in absorbance spectra could be measured as one macroscopic pKa value.

+## Due Date

+Your predictions must be uploaded on the D3R SAMPL6 web-page by January 10, 2018.
+The experimental results will be released immediately after the challenge closes.
+You must use the provided templates to upload your predictions to the [SAMPL website](https://drugdesigndata.org/about/sampl6).
+Additional information on using these templates is provided below.

+## Computational prediction methods

+You may use any method(s) you like to generate your predictions; e.g., molecular mechanics or quantum mechanics based methods, QSPR, empirical pKa prediction tools etc.

 ## Instructions and Submission Templates
 Three types of predictions will be accepted.
 Participants are encouraged to submit their results in all or multiple submission types as it fits to their prediction methods.